devujjwal/etintellect/README.md

-# etmicrosite
+# etintellect
-Microsites for ET Rise
+Microsites for ET Intellect